Install Wine 3.0 (Development Release) to Run Windows Games and Apps on Linux

 Wine, a most popular and powerful open source application for Linux, that used to run Windows based applications and games on Linux Platform without any trouble.

-WineHQ team, recently announced a new development version of Wine 1.7.33.
-This new development build arrives with a number of new important features and 29 bug fixes.
+WineHQ team, recently announced a new development version of Wine 3.0-rc1 (first release candidate for the upcoming Wine 3.0).
+This new development build arrives with a number of new important features and 28 bug fixes.

 Wine team, keep releasing their development builds almost on weekly basis and adding numerous new features and fixes.
 Each new version brings support for new applications and games, making Wine a most popular and must have tool for every user, who want to run Windows based software in a Linux platform.

 According to the changelog, following key features are added in this release:

 - Direct3D 11 enabled by default on AMD and Intel GPUs.

 - Registry export support in the reg.exe tool.

 For more in-depth details about this build can be found at the official changelog page.

 This article guides you how to install most recent development version of Wine 3.0-rc1 on Red Hat and Debian based systems such as CentOS, Fedora, Ubuntu, Linux Mint and other supported distributions.

 Unfortunately, there are no official Wine repository available for the Red Hat based systems and the only way to install Wine, is to compile it from source.